Pregnancy Back Pain

 Yes, mild to moderate pregnancy back pain is common.
 Even so, pain that becomes severe, keeps worsening, or limits walking, sleep, work, or day-to-day function deserves assessment.
 A physiotherapist may help identify the main drivers and guide safe management.

-Book an assessment if pain limits walking, sleep, exercise, work, or daily tasks.
-You should seek urgent medical review if pain is associated with fever, significant neurological symptoms, vaginal bleeding, contractions, bladder or bowel changes, or symptoms that do not feel musculoskeletal.
+Seek urgent medical review if back or pelvic pain is linked with fever, vaginal bleeding, contractions, bladder or bowel changes, new numbness, progressive weakness, or symptoms that do not feel musculoskeletal.

 Pregnancy Back Pain FAQs